Rallen13/pavilion-challenge/README.md

 ## Setup to Run Locally

 1. Fork and clone this repository
-2. Cd into the root directory and run `npm i`
+2. From the root directory and run `npm i`
-3. To run this server, run `npm start` in the terminal and React will start the development server.
+3. To run the server, run `npm start` in the terminal and React will start the development server.
 To stop the local server, use command `Control + C`.
 4. Open a browser window and go to http://localhost:3000 to view the website
 5. To run the testing suite, run `npm run cypress` and Cypress will open up.

+### Disclaimer: If you hit the rate limit on the API response follow the steps outlined below
+1. Create a GitHub Auth Token following these [instructions](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token#creating-a-personal-access-token-classic)
+2. Add the generated Auth Token to a `.env` file at the root level of the project.

 ## Contributors